cmars/hockeypuck/contrib/docker-compose/standalone/README.md

 * Download a keydump by running `./sync-sks-dump.bash`.
 * Incant `docker-compose up -d` to start Hockeypuck and all dependencies.
    It will take several hours (or days) to load the keydump on first invocation.
-   You can keep track of progress by running `docker logs -f standalone_hockeypuck_1`.
+   You can keep track of progress by running `docker-compose logs -f hockeypuck`.
 * Once you are sure Hockeypuck has loaded all keys, you can run `./clean-sks-dump.bash` to remove the dump files and recover disk space.

 # Configuration

 * Hockeypuck configuration: `hockeypuck/etc/hockeypuck.conf`
-* HAProxy configuration: `haproxy/etc/haproxy.conf`
+* HAProxy configuration: `haproxy/etc/`
 * Prometheus configuration: `prometheus/etc/prometheus.yml`

 To reload all services after changing the configuration, incant `docker-compose restart`.